Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Keep in mind that many of the special discounts listed here are for new car buyers.
 This shouldn’t stop you from shopping for a used car and negotiating a good deal, but most rebates and low financing will only be given to buyers looking to purchase new.

-There are a lot of considerations that come into play when you’re planning to buy a new car.
+There are a lot of considerations that come into play when you’re deciding whether to buy a car.
 Now you don’t have to worry about when to buy.
-Be sure to compare all of your options and read the terms and conditions of your finance deal before pulling off the lot in your shiny new car.
+Just be sure to compare your car loan options before hitting the dealership to help you find the best deal possible.

 Frequently asked questions